 Androgens, a group of hormones linked to male traits, are present in both men and women, and they are thought to be responsible for the changes to the hair follicles in this type of hair loss, though the link in women is less clear.
 Most women with hereditary pattern hair loss have no medical indication of higher levels of androgens, but it is possible that scalp sensitivity to these hormones could play a part in the condition.

-Female pattern hair loss could be an indication of polycystic ovary syndrome (PCOS) - a condition that affects the ovaries - in some women.
+In some women female pattern hair loss could be an indication of polycystic ovary syndrome (PCOS) - a condition that affects the ovaries.